MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/user-interface/details-master-form-pattern.md

 # required metadata

 title: Details Master form pattern
-description: This article provides information about the Details Master form pattern.
+description: This topic provides information about the Details Master form pattern.
 A details form is the primary method for entering data.
 author: jasongre
 manager: AnnBe
 ms.date: 06/20/2017